-It is important to recognize that NeuroEM’s technology is being utilized in a specialized head device that utilizes many unique electromagnetic emitters.
+It is important to recognize that NeuroEM’s bioengineering technology is being utilized in a specialized head device that has many unique electromagnetic emitters.
 The result is full brain treatment that, although complying with FDA/FCC regulations, delivers global electromagnetic treatment to the human brain.

 When will NeuroEM’s head device be commercially available to treat AD?

-It is anticipated that, with adequate funding and adherence to our clinical timeline, our TEMT medical device for preventing/treating AD could be available for commercialization in late 2021/2022.
+It is anticipated that, with adequate funding and adherence to our clinical timeline, our MemorEM™ head device for treating AD could be available for commercialization in late 2021 or early 2022.

 How can I or my loved one with AD participate in a clinical trial involving treatment with Transcranial Electromagnetic Treatment (TEMT)?

-The clinical location(s) for NeuroEM’s Pivotal clinical trial in AD patients will be announced on this website prior to the beginning of patient recruitment for that trial.
+The clinical locations for NeuroEM’s Pivotal clinical trial in AD patients will be announced on this website and social media prior to the beginning of patient recruitment for that trial.